hbctraining/Training-modules/Intermediate_shell/lessons/loops_and_scripts.md

 ### The `basename` command

-Before we get started on creating more complex scripts, we want to introduce you to a command that will be useful for future scripting.
+Before we get started on creating more complex scripts, we want to introduce you to a command that will be useful for future shell scripting.
 The `basename` command is used for extracting the base name of a file, which is accomplished using **string splitting to strip the directory and any suffix from filenames**.
 Let's try an example, by first moving back to your home directory:

 ```bash
 $ cd